Topological Transitions with an Imaginary Aubry-Andre-Harper Potential: Topological phases

 To test whether the phase diagrams correctly predict the existence of zero modes, we examine the behavior at domain walls between different modulation functions \cite{Kraus2012, Verbin2013, Verbin2015, Takata2018, Ota2018, Lang2018}.
 The lattice shown in Fig.~\ref{fig:domain_wall}(a) consists of two adjacent domains with different gain/loss distributions.
 The two modulation functions have different $\alpha$ ($3/8$ and $1/4$), as well as different $\delta$, as indicated by the phase diagrams in the lower panels of Fig.~\ref{fig:domain_wall}(a).
 With the two domains chosen to be topologically inequivalent, we see that the complex spectrum, plotted Fig.~\ref{fig:domain_wall}(b), contains a zero mode (highlighted in green).
 Its wavefunction is exponentially localized to the domain wall, as shown in Fig.~\ref{fig:domain_wall}(c).
 (Note that this zero mode has the largest $\mathrm{Im}(E)$ among all the eigenstates; we will discuss the significance of this in Sec.~\ref{sec:lasing}.
 The other zero mode that can be seen in Fig.~\ref{fig:domain_wall}(b) is localized to the opposite end of the topologically nontrivial domain, rather than the domain wall.)
 In the Supplemental Materials \cite{SM}, we show other combinations of modulation parameters, which all behave as expected.
 In particular, if the domains are both trivial or both nontrivial, there is no zero mode at the domain wall.
 This verifies that the zero modes arise from a non-Hermitian topological bulk-edge correspondence.

-An interesting feature of the non-Hermitian zero modes is that they can persist even after the real line gap around $\mathrm{Re}(E)=0$ closes.
+An interesting feature of the non-Hermitian zero modes is that they can persist for a short but nonzero interval after the closing of the real line gap in bulk spectrum, pinnted to $\mathrm{Re}(E) = 0$.
 This contrasts with the Hermitian case, where the closing of the band gap causes zero modes and other localized boundary states to hybridize with bulk states and lose their localized character.
-In Fig.~\ref{fig:phase_transition}(a), we plot a parametric trajectories in the $\alpha = 3/8$ phase diagram, extending into the ``gapless'' phases (in the sense of zero real line gap) to each side of the topologically nontrivial real line gap phase.
+In Fig.~\ref{fig:phase_transition}(a), we plot a parametric trajectories in the $\alpha = 3/8$ phase diagram, extending into the gapless (i.e., no real line gap in bulk spectrum) phases to each side of the gapped phase.
 The complex band energies along these trajectories are plotted in Fig.~\ref{fig:phase_transition}(b)--(c).
-When the real line gap closes, the complex-valued zero mode energies and bulk energy bands (specifically, their imaginary parts) do not overlap.
+When the real line gap in bulk spectrum closes, the complex-valued zero mode energies and bulk energy bands (specifically, their imaginary parts) do not overlap.
 Hence, the zero modes remain spatially localized, as shown in Fig.~\ref{fig:phase_transition}(d)--(e).
+In the Supplemental Materials \cite{SM}, we show that zero modes vanish by coalescing with each other at exceptional points \cite{Ozdemir2019, Ashida2020}, rather than hybridizing with bulk states; moreover, within the gapless phase, they are robust against disorder that preserves particle-hole symmetry.
+Related behavior has recently been pointed out in the context of topological crystalline insulators, where higher-order topological modes can persist despite having $\mathrm{Re}(E)$ degenerate with the bulk bands \cite{BenalcazarPRB2020, CerjanPRL2020}.